buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_5_Deploy_To_testnet.md

 ![](https://hackmd.io/_uploads/H1GjxwOY9.png)

-One tiny inaccruacy in this image is that the public key (the text on the key) and the account address (the vault number) are not the same.
-Also we can have more than two keys per account lol
+One tiny inaccuracy in this image is that the public key (the text on the key) and the account address (the vault number) are not the same.
+Also, we can have more than two keys per account lol

 Because of this decoupling, we can use control multiple accounts with one key and one account with several keys, sort of like a multi-sig.